 It depends on the type and size of the mattress.
 Some types, like latex or memory foam mattresses, can be folded or bent.
 Even then, it must be for a short time, so make sure not to store them like that.
-Inform yourself does the manufacturer recommends such actions so that the mattress is not ruined.
+Inform yourself whether the manufacturer recommends such actions so that the mattress is not ruined.

 Many manufacturers warn against folding a mattress in half.
 For some types, such as a pocket sprung mattress, the coils are more than likely to get damaged.
 Most mattresses are heavy or oversized and simply can't bend in half.

 Hire a Professional Moving Company to Help You Out